CQUST-Runner/everyoneweb/README.md

 then `cargo install tauri-cli`

+then `rustup target add x86_64-apple-darwin`

 install wget via `brew instal wget` (require homebrew https://brew.sh/)

 Linux and Windows:

-the same as Mac except that wget is omitted and the omission of xcode staff
+the same as Mac except that wget is omitted and the omission of xcode/apple staff